osisoft/OSIsoft-Adapter-DNP3-Docs/V1/PI Adapter for DNP3 overview/PI Adapter for DNP3 principles of operation.md

 # PI Adapter for DNP3 principles of operation

+This adapter's operations focus on data collection and stream creation.

 ## Connectivity and interoperability

 The DNP3 adapter may connect to one or more DNP3 compliant outstations through TCP/IP connections.
 The total number of outstations that the adapter may connect to will vary across different installation environments.